Trump on Roseanne controversy: Why hasn't ABC apologized to me?

 "That's not what the president is looking at.
 That's not what he's spending his time on," she told reporters on Air Force One.
 "I think that we have a lot bigger things going on in the country right now, certainly that the president is spending his time when it comes to policy."

-It is not clear which comments on ABC Trump was referring to in his tweet, but in the past he has railed against programs on the network such as the hit sitcom "black-ish," has sparred with the hosts of "The View" and has been mocked by late night host Jimmy Kimmel.
+It was not clear which comments on ABC Trump was referring to in his tweet, butlater Wednesday Sanders named specific performers and incidents.

-"How is ABC Television allowed to have a show entitled 'Blackish'?
-Can you imagine the furor of a show, "Whiteish"!
-Racism at highest level?"
-Trump tweeted in 2014.
+"Where was Bob Iger's apology to the White House staff for Jemele Hill calling the president, and anyone associated with him, a white supremacist, to Christians around the world for Joy Behar calling Christianity a mental illness?"
+Sanders asked during the press briefing.
+"Where was the apology for Kathy Griffin going on a profane rant against the president on 'The View' after a photo showed her holding president Trump's decapitated head?"

+Hill, who at the time hosted SportsCenter, was reprimanded by ESPN's president for the comments and voluntarily left the show.
+Behar later apologized for her remarks, which were directed specifically at Vice President Mike Pence's religious beliefs.

 "Roseanne's Twitter statement is abhorrent, repugnant and inconsistent with our values, and we have decided to cancel her show," ABC said in a statement canceling the show.